 An insider threat is a risk caused by someone within the organization or immediate contacts such as business associates or contractors.
 Insider threats include malicious attacks with intent, but it’s more likely to result from carelessness or lack of cybersecurity awareness.

 Insider threats can be mitigated by fostering a culture of cybersecurity awareness within an organization.
 It’s vital for highly visible people and those within their immediate circle to recognise and preempt insider threats.

 How Do Cybercriminals Hack Into Email Accounts?

 Cybercriminals first need to gain access to a highly visible person’s inbox to conduct a BEC attack.
 Here are three ways malicious actors achieve this:

-To date, almost 10.5 billion accounts have been breached.
+To date, almost have been breached.
 A significant number of data breaches include email and password combos.
 A hacker can buy a database from the dark web and begin trawling for the passwords of highly visible people within your organization.
 If you use the same password across various accounts, there’s an even greater likelihood of your login information being easily accessed by cybercriminals.

 Despite advancements in cybercrime methodology, brute force attacks are still one of the most popular password cracking techniques hackers use.

 Threat actors use a password dictionary that contains millions of password combinations and attempt each one sequentially until the password is cracked.

 Phishing Emails and Malware Attacks

 As explained above, hackers will target highly visible people in what’s known as spearphishing attacks to trick them into divulging sensitive information.
 Hackers can also use malicious software to infiltrate company networks and gain knowledge to help their phishing attacks appear authentic.